Eschatologue/CM_wiki/docs/class/sorcerer/voidwielder.md

 :spell-level-3: ***Dispel Magic.*** When you cast *Dispel Magic* and you need to make a spellcasting ability check to determine the result, you can treat a roll of 9 or lower as a 10.

-:spell-level-3: ***Counterspell.*** When you cast *Counterspell* the target must subtract 1d6 from the save.
+:spell-level-3: ***Counterspell.*** When you cast *Counterspell* you can subtract the result of the target's save by a number equal to your Charisma modifier (minimum of +1).

 Once you use one of this feature, you can’t use it again until you finish a Short Rest unless you spend 1 Sorcery Points (no action required) to restore your use of it.

 ### Level 14: Disciple of the Void

-When you use your Entropic Touch, you can send a total number of objects equal to your Charisma modifier (minimum of 1) into the Void at one time.
+When you use your Entropic Touch, you can send a total number of objects equal to your Charisma modifier (minimum of +1) into the Void at one time.
 Only one object can be maximum size; the rest must be Small.
 If you use this ability again, you must choose an object to reappear.

 ### Level 18: Ray of Annihilation

 Your connection to the Void grants you the power to unmake creation itself.
-You learn the *Disintegrate* spell, and you can cast it without expending a spell slot.
-When you cast *Disintegrate* this way, it is cast at the level of your highest available spell slot.
-You can use this feature a number of times equal to your Charisma modifier (minimum of once), and regain all expended uses after a Long Rest.
+You learn the *Disintegrate* spell and you can cast it at its lowest level without expending a spell slot.

+Once you use one of this feature, you can’t use it again until you finish a Short Rest unless you spend 7 Sorcery Points (no action required) to restore your use of it.